Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 -

 **Question**

 Why do you use `Argon2id` instead of `Argon2i` or `Argon2d` ?

 **Answer**

 Because `Argon2id` combines both `Argon2i` and `Argon2d` providing more general protection, and is recommended variant as per `RFC 9106`.

 **Question**

 Why don't you use a NIST-approved algorithm instead of `Argon2id` ?

 **Answer**

 Because just because an algorithm is not NIST-approved, does not mean it's insecure.
 NIST tend to take their time standardizing and recommending algorithms, and `Argon2id` is relatively new.
 Even though `Argon2id` is on the newer side of things, it has won `Passowrd Hashing Competition` and has undergone many audits, and has been proven to be among the slowest, GPU-resistant hashing algorithms.

+**Question**

+Why reinvent the wheel ?
+Why not adopt something like Signal's protocol ?

+**Answer**

+Even though Signal's protocol is well audited, and deployed widely, it offers bare minimum protection, with no overlapping layers, and no metadata protection.
+It works, it encrypts, it is safe against most "reasonable" adversaries.
+But it does not fit our criteria nor objective with the `Strandlock` protocol.
+Our threat model is much more paranoid than Signal's in multiple ways, that adopting their protocol would make no sense.

+**Question**

+Why is the protocol name "Strandlock" ?

+**Answer**

+Because it combines cryptographic in a way that breaking one, two, or even three, does not break the entire protocol (or shall we say "strand"), sort of like a hair strand.